X-Illuminati/internet-of-spores/doc/sensor_hardware.md

 PPD42NS                | 4.5 | 5.0 | 5.5

 #### EPD Power Consumption
 The Waveshare 1.9" EPD supports partial updates as long as it has not been reset.
-If it is reset however, updates to the display will involve a full refresh.
+However, if it is reset, the first update to the display after re-initializing it will trigger a full refresh.
 Leaving the display running while the ESP8266 is in deep sleep results in a noticeable power draw (~310 μA).
 There is therefore a trade-off between the extra time taken to refresh the display with the 310 μA continuous current draw.

 Note that a full display refresh causes a double impact -- not only does it consume a large amount of current (mA), it takes several seconds (2-6 s depending on temperature).
 During this time, everything on the sensor node is drawing power, not just the display.
 So, this actively inhibits the sensor node from getting to sleep quickly.